 Once the gold and silver rushes of the 19th century faded, so too, in many ways, did the trail.
 Robert Montgomery Watson, the longtime constable of Tahoe City, California, helped re-discover the trail in the late 1920s.
 His granddaughter, Mildred Watson Collins, recalled how much Watson loved rekindling history through his rediscovery of the old Placer County Emigrant Road between Lake Tahoe and Auburn, California.
 Watson and his granddaughter searched for old blazes – cuts or slashes in the bark of the pine trees marking the trail for travelers from years before.
 At the top of Emigrant Pass, high above Western States’ start in Olympic Valley, stands the rock monument built by Watson in 1931, at an elevation of 8,774 feet, now called Watson Monument.

-In 1955, the late Wendell T. Robie with a party of five horsemen rode the Western States Trail from the post office in Tahoe City to Auburn, proving that horses could still cover 100 miles in one day.
-Through his energy and vision, he subsequently founded the Western States Trail Foundation and organized the annual Western States Trail Ride, also known as the Tevis Cup “100 Miles – One Day” Ride.
+In 1955, the late Wendell T. Robie with five horsemen rode the Western States Trail from the post office in Tahoe City to Auburn, proving that horses could cover 100 miles in one day.
+Through the energy and vision of Robie, the Western States Trail Foundation was established, along with the Western States Trail Ride, also known as the Tevis Cup.

 In 1972, a group of 20 U.S. Army infantrymen attempted to hike the trail nonstop, starting one day ahead of the Tevis Cup ride.
 They were guided by a local horseman, Jim Larimer (who would finish Western States seven years later).
 Details of the hike are sketchy at best, with some rumored to have taken a short cut and Larimer reporting that several had taken rides on his horse at various points along the way.
 Nonetheless, seven of the 20 made it all the way to Auburn, in times between 44:54 and 46:49.